loot/loot/CONTRIBUTING.md

 ## Code Style

-LOOT's JavaScript uses a slightly tweaked version of the Airbnb style, and can be automatically linted by ESLint, so isn't covered here.
+LOOT's JavaScript code style is codified by the included ESLint configuration, which is based off the Airbnb and Prettier rules.

 ### C++ Code Style